hcholab/sfkit/docs/source/tutorial.rst

     $ sfkit networking

 This will communicate your IP address to the website so that all study participants will be able to communicate with your VM.
 It may also ask your for a preferred port number to use when direct socket connections are made between participants.
+If you are doing the demo by yourself, you can choose any port number (e.g. 8060).
 If you get a message saying "Successfully communicated networking information!", then you are good to go.

 4. Run